 Storage space is never easy to come by, but this is especially true in the living room, where you want to maintain a level of formality and comfort.
-This means it needs to be stocked with throw blankets, books, and magazines for cozy nights in while also having a place to tuck those aforementioned items away when guests come by.
+This might mean stocking your living room with throw blankets, books, and magazines for cozy nights in while also having a place to tuck those aforementioned items away when guests come by.
 Since it'll require some creativity to get the most out of every nook and cranny (particularly if you live in a small space), we came up with a list of seven unexpected and transformative living room storage ideas.

 Some of these storage solutions are great for those redecorating or shopping for their first home, so they'll require a bit more planning.
 We also made sure to include a few simple but less obvious tips that anyone with access to a hammer or an Amazon account can try in their own homes.
 So get organized and clutter-free by scrolling through our list of seven stylish living room storage ideas below.

 Use Every Surface Area, and Opt for Clever Furniture

 In this living room, we're digging that the sofa provides extended storage with a built-in wood surface, proving that stylish statement furniture can also be functional and comfortable.
 Notice how it offers up a large side table and a backboard to hang your loose items, like a pair of headphones.
 If your space isn't large enough for a sofa like this one or you've already invested in a sofa and don't want to buy a new one in this style, the trick is to utilize all your surface areas to keep things looking clean.